MiloNiiranen/FileWordFinder/README.md

 ## How to Use

-1. **Run the Program**:
+### Run the Program

-- Download and extract the `.exe` file from the release.
+1. Extract the `FileWordFinder.exe` file from `bin\debug\net6.0\`.
-- Double-click the `.exe` file to run the program.
+2. Double-click or right-click and open the `FileWordFinder.exe` file to run the program.

-2. **Provide Input**:
+### Provide Input

-   - When prompted, enter the full path to the text file you want to search.
+1. When prompted, enter the full path to the text file you want to search.
-   - Then, enter the word you want to search for in the file.
+2. Then, enter the word you want to search for in the file.

-3. **View Results**:
+### View Results

-   - The program will display how many times the word appears in the file and on which lines.
+**The program will display how many times the word appears in the file and on which lines.**

-## Example

-**If your text file (`example.txt`) contains:**

 Hello world!